jleibund/ruze/README.md

 Ruze supports a testing structure using an endpoint called mock.

 ##Remoting
-As mentioned, one ultimate goal of this project is to allow you to define routes across a distributed architecture of ruze nodes.
+One ultimate goal of this project is to allow you to define routes across a distributed architecture of ruze nodes.
 This is a work in progress so this section is about what to expect shortly.

-We plan to add a socket.io backplane across instances so that you can define the following:
+We are adding a socket.io backplane across instances so that you can define the following:

-	ruze.from('local:dom:h1.click')
-		.to('server_a:do:something')
-		.expr('…')
-		.to('server_a:do:something_else')
-		.tap('server_b:log:transactions')
-		.to('index:allfiles')
-		.to('server_a:run:something')
+    ruze.configure(function (from) {
+        from('dom:h1.project?on=click')
+            .expr('in.body={timestamp:in.body.timeStamp, text:in.body.currentTarget.outerText, type:in.body.type}')
+            .to('myserver:direct:a')
+            .expr('in.body="event is " + in.body.type + ""')
+            .to('local:console:out')
+            .to('myserver:console:out')
+            .to('server2:direct:e');
+    });

-Where your client, server_a, server_b, and server_c run ruze with different roles, loaded plugins, etc.  As described above, the "index:allfiles" step would dynamically locate a server that supports this capability (on servers 'a', 'b' or 'c' but maybe you also have 'd'?).
-More details on that as the project progresses.
+Where your client, server_a, server_b, and server_c run ruze with different roles, loaded plugins, etc.  There is an example of this now in the root directory.
+To try it out follow these steps:

+    // 1.  start myserver
+    node server.js

+    // 2.  start server2
+    node server2.js

+    // 3.  in a browser go to http://localhost:4000  when the environment has loaded, you will see the diagnostics appear on the page

+    // 4.  click on the sample text on the page, inspect the browser console and the two other server windows, you should see event routing as described in the route.

+We are currently working on next steps for this, foremost on deconstructing routes when clients disconnect from the environment.